Sustainability and Energy Conservation Projects

 Stonehill College is committed to building a culture of sustainability, and also embraces innovation and thinking outside of normal boundaries.
 As such, on Earth Day in 2012 Stonehill College became the twelfth Catholic college to sign the St. Francis Pledge of the Catholic Climate Covenant, which publically committed the college to support campus sustainability efforts.
 Subsequently in August of 2012, the college hired its first energy manager, Jessa Gagne.
 Gagne's primary responsibility is to implement heating, cooling and lighting control strategies that maximize equipment efficiency, increase occupant comfort, and reduce utility consumption.

 In the first several months in the position, Gagne spent much of her time analyzing and documenting the mechanical equipment in each building on campus.
 She determined that the biggest challenge impeding achieving energy conservation was the lack of a networked energy management system to control and monitor major mechanical equipment.
-As of the end of 2012, four buildings were equipped with building wide energy management systems, and two additional buildings had partial coverage.
-The remaining fifty-six buildings could only be locally controlled, which means a technician needs to directly access a piece of equipment in order to set operating schedules and temperature setpoints, and nothing monitors the equipment to ensure that it is working properly.
+As of the beginning of the 2014/2015 academic year, six buildings are equipped with building wide energy management systems, and three additional buildings have partial coverage via Tridium.
+Two additional buildings are in the process of being converted from an outdated energy management system to the The remaining fifty-six buildings could only be locally controlled, which means a technician needs to directly access a piece of equipment in order to set operating schedules and temperature setpoints, and nothing monitors the equipment to ensure that it is working properly.
 With Stonehill's commitment toward sustainability and rising energy costs, efficiently operating equipment has both environmental and financial consequences.
 It is critical for the college to determine if buildings are operating efficiently as possible and if not, implement control systems and strategies.

 While natural gas, water and heating oil usage are separately metered by building, the majority of the campus is master metered for electricity.
 The master metered electricity account includes fifty buildings and accounts for over ninety-five percent of the College's annual electrical consumption.
 The installation of electric submeters is required in order to determine what the operating cost of each building, whether they are being run efficiently, and whether energy efficiency projects have been effective.